nazar12314/File-Type-Analyzer/README.md

 ### Involved topics

-1. knuth morris pratt algorighm for searching substring match in a file
+1. knuth morris pratt algorithm for searching substring match in a file
 2. Multithreading programming
 3. Strategy pattern of design